sakaki-/gentoo-on-b3/README.md

 * The image is subscribed to the following overlays:
   * [`sakaki-tools`](https://github.com/sakaki-/sakaki-tools): this provides the tools `showem` ([source](https://github.com/sakaki-/showem), [manpage](https://github.com/sakaki-/gentoo-on-b3/raw/master/reference/showem.pdf)) and `genup` ([source](https://github.com/sakaki-/genup), [manpage](https://github.com/sakaki-/gentoo-on-b3/raw/master/reference/genup.pdf)).
 (Note - these replace the old `showem-lite` and `genup-lite` tools.)
   * [`gentoo-b3`](https://github.com/sakaki-/gentoo-b3-overlay): this provides the `b3-init-scripts` package ([source](https://github.com/sakaki-/gentoo-b3-overlay/tree/master/sys-apps/b3-init-scripts/files)), a modern version of the `lzo` package ([upstream](http://www.oberhumer.com/opensource/lzo/download/); required because of an [alignment bug](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=757037#32)), and the `buildkernel-b3` tool ([source](https://github.com/sakaki-/buildkernel-b3), [manpage](https://github.com/sakaki-/gentoo-on-b3/raw/master/reference/buildkernel-b3.pdf)).
   * [`bubba`](https://github.com/gordonb3/bubba-overlay): this overlay (provided by Gordon) provides the `bubba-buttond` [ebuild](https://github.com/gordonb3/bubba-overlay/tree/master/sys-power/bubba-buttond) ([upstream](https://github.com/Excito/bubba-buttond)).
 It also provides ebuilds for the Logitech Media Server and Domoticz; these have not been installed in the image, but you can easily `emerge` them if you like (most of the prerequisites have been installed on the image already).
-Please note that you will need to add any desired `bubba` packages to `/etc/portage/package.unmask/...` explicitly (as they are now masked by default, via `/etc/portage/package.mask/bubba-repo`, to avoid issues with auto-replacement of system packages such as `sys-apps/sysvinit`).
+* As of version 1.7.0, the `shorewall` firewall (front-end) is included and enabled.
+If you wish to run e.g. a web server on your B3, please remember to add the appropriate firewall rules (see my Gentoo wiki page [here](https://wiki.gentoo.org/wiki/Ethernet_plus_WiFi_Bridge_Router_and_Firewall) for some further information).
+ * Please note that the firewall, as initially configured, will allow `ssh` traffic on the `wan` port also.
+* If you have a WiFi-enabled B3, the corresponding network interface is named `wlan0` (there is a `udev` rule that does this, namely `/etc/udev/rules.d/70-net-name-use-custom.rules`).
+Please note that this rule will **not** work correctly if you have more than one WiFi adaptor on your B3 (an unusual case).
+* The WiFi settings are controlled by `hostapd`, and my be modified by editing `/etc/hostapd.d/b3.conf`.
+I recommend that you at least change the passphrase (if you have a WiFi-enabled B3)!
 * The image now includes a 1GiB swap partition, and (since a minimum 8GB key is now required, rather than 4GB) also has sufficient space in its root partition to e.g., perform a kernel compilation, should you so desire.
 * If you have a USB key larger than the minimum 8GB, after writing the image you can easily extend the size of the second partition (using `fdisk` and `resize2fs`), so you have more space to work in.
 See [these instructions](http://geekpeek.net/resize-filesystem-fdisk-resize2fs/), for example.